Karl Rahner: Career

 In early 1962, with no prior warning, Rahner's superiors in the Society of Jesus told him that he was under Rome's pre-censorship, which meant that he could not publish or lecture without advance permission.
 The objections of the Roman authorities focused mainly on Rahner's views on the Eucharist and Mariology; however, the practical import of the pre-censorship decision was voided in November 1962 when, without any objection, John XXIII appointed Rahner a peritus (expert advisor) to the Second Vatican Council: Rahner had complete access to the council and numerous opportunities to share his thoughts with the participants.
-Rahner's influence at Vatican II was thus widespread, and he was subsequently chosen as one of seven theologians who would develop Lumen gentium, the dogmatic explication of the doctrine of the Church.
+Rahner's influence at Vatican II was thus widespread, and he was subsequently chosen as one of seven theologians who would develop Lumen gentium, the dogmatic explication of the doctrine on the Church.
 (Note: Rahner had input to many of the other conciliar presentations as well.)
 The council's receptiveness towards other religious traditions may be linked to Rahner's notions of the renovation of the church, God's universal salvific revelation, and his desire to support and encourage the ecumenical movement.
 (Note: According to Herbert Vorgrimler, it is not hard to trace Rahner's influence on the work of the council (apart from four texts: the Decree on the Means of Social Communication, the Decree on the Catholic Eastern Churches, the Declaration on Christian education, and the Declaration on Religious Liberty).)

-During the council, Rahner accepted the chair for Christianity and the Philosophy of Religion at the University of Munich and taught there from 1964 to 1967.
+During the council, Rahner accepted the chair for Christianity and the Philosophy of Religion at LMU Munich and taught there from 1964 to 1967.
 Subsequently, he was appointed to a chair in dogmatic theology at the Catholic theological faculty of the University of Münster, where he stayed until his retirement in 1971.
 Rahner then moved to Munich and in 1981 to Innsbruck, where he remained for the next 3 years as an active writer and lecturer, also continuing his active pastoral ministry.
 He published several volumes (23 total in English) of collected essays for the Schriften zur Theologie (Theological Investigations), expanded the Kleines theologisches Wörterbuch (Theological Dictionary), co-authored other texts such as Unity of the Churches: An Actual Possibility with Heinrich Fries, and in 1976 he completed the long-promised systematic work, Foundations of Christian Faith.
 (Note: For specific biographical information, see Michaud n.d.)

 Rahner's burial niche.
 Jesuit Church, Innsbruck, Austria.

 Rahner fell ill from exhaustion and died on 30 March 1984 at the age of 80, after a birthday celebration that also honoured his scholarship.
 He was buried at the Jesuit Church (Innsbruck)|Jesuit Church in Innsbruck.
 During his years of philosophical and theological study and teaching, Rahner produced some 4,000 written works.